Cat & Dog Chemotherapy & Oncology in Annapolis, MD and Columbia, MD

-When a pet is diagnosed with cancer, it can be a scary time for the owner and family, but it doesn’t have to be.
+It can be scary when a beloved pet is diagnosed with cancer, but it doesn’t have to be.
 That’s because Atlantic Veterinary Internal Medicine & Oncology (AVIM&O) offers advanced treatment options, allowing pets to continue living life the way they did before the diagnosis.
-Our oncology services involve treating cancer as well as preventing, diagnosing, and researching it using the latest in veterinary medicine.
+Our cat and dog chemotherapy and oncology services in Annapolis and Columbia involve treating cancer as well as preventing, diagnosing and researching it.
+We use the latest knowledge, protocols and treatments in veterinary medicine to completely understand the type of cancer your pet is going through.

-We are pleased to have a board-certified oncology team to provide state-of-the-art, compassionate medical care for pets.
-Our specialists are always happy to discuss the available treatment options in detail with pet owners before deciding which one is most appropriate.
+We are pleased to have a board-certified and residency-trained team of veterinarians to provide state-of-the-art, compassionate medical care for pets.
+Our specialists are happy to discuss with you available treatment options in detail before deciding which one is most appropriate.
+Call us in Annapolis at (410) 224-0121 (option 2) or in Columbia at (410) 441-3304 (option 2).

-The following is a list of pet cancer treatment services that we offer at AVIM&O:
+The following is a list of cat and dog cancer treatment services that we offer at AVIM&O:

 - Chemotherapy: The use of an injectable or oral medication that kills cancer cells